fabricetriboix/skal/README.md

 Installation
 ------------

+You can't install skal, sorry.

+This is actually a deliberate decision.
+To use skal, bring it into your project and link against it there.

-You will need to have a recent version of cmake installed.
+To build skal, you will need to have a recent version of cmake installed.

 Follow the steps:

     $ git clone --recursive https://github.com/fabricetriboix/skal.git
     $ mkdir build-skal
     $ cd build-skal
-    $ cmake ../build-skal
+    $ cmake -DCMAKE_BUILD_TYPE=Release../build-skal
     $ make
     $ make test
-    $ make install

 Doxygen documentation will be generated.
 Please read it to learn how to use skal.